blackosx/OpenCanopyIcons/README.md

 ## License

 Set1 and Set2 are released under the CC0 1.0 Universal (CC0 1.0) license to dedicate the work to the public domain so those directories each include that license file.

-Set3 onwards do not pertain to any license which I therefore understand means it's under exclusive copyright by default.
-[More Details](https://choosealicense.com/no-permission/)

 ## Discussion
 [InsanelyMac.com](https://www.insanelymac.com/forum/topic/344251-opencanopy-icons/)